 The position of the diacritical marks can vary.
 As illustrated here, accents can be placed on the right side of a circumflex, on either side (usually an acute on the right and a grave on the left), or on the top.
 Accents on the right are ideal for consistency and the natural flow of text.
 Accents on either side are more distinguishable, but might slow down the process of saccades.
 Accents on the top are more balanced, but might affect the leading.
 For the ease and comfort of reading, accents (including a hook above) positioned consistently on the right are recommended, but type designers should choose the positions that best fit their design.

 The diacritical marks must not collide with adjacent letters.
 The accents must appear balanced with their base letters as well as letters next to them.
 In the following example, an acute (dấu sắc) crashed into the letter t and a grave (dấu huyền) crashed into the letter đ in Palatino (bottom).
 The results are jarring and distracting; therefore, collision in accents must be avoided, which Noto Serif (top) has accomplished.

 To avoid collisions, letters with accents need some spacing adjustments.
 The key is not only to balance between the letters, but also the diacritical marks.
 The letters and the diacritical marks need to be in harmony as a whole.
 In the following example, the vowels with graves (above) are loosely kerned to prevent touching their preceding uppercase letters and to work together as a unit to form a word.

-If the length of a horn on the letter U is too wide, it can effect the spacing with the next letter.
-With diagonal letters in particular, the gap between the letters (Ư and T) can be as large as a word space if the letters are cleared of each other.
+If the length of a horn on the letter U is too wide, it can affect the spacing with the next letter.
+With diagonal letters in particular, the gap between the letters (Ư and T) can be as large as a word space if the letters are cleared from each other.
 On the other hand, tightened up the kerning can obscure part of the critical element of the U-horn.
-Shortening the length of the U-horn is preffered over the overlapping of the two letters.
+Shortening the length of the U-horn is preferred over the overlapping of the two letters.